alonzi/2017-doathon/README.md

 | 12-1pm: Lunch provided                         | 12-1pm: Lunch provided                           |
 | 4-4:30pm: Wrap up for day 1                    | 4-4:30pm: Wrap up                                |

-The slots labeled "Working" will have occasional lightning talks (2 min each) and documentation sprints.
+The slots labeled "Working" will have optional lightning talks (2 min each) and occasional documentation sprints (about 5 min every other hour).

 # How to prepare